achugr/rendercv/README.md

 RenderCV is a Python application that creates a $\LaTeX$ CV as a PDF from a JSON/YAML input file.
 Currently, it only supports one theme (*classic*).
 An example PDF can be seen [here](https://github.com/sinaatalay/rendercv/blob/main/John_Doe_CV.pdf?raw=true).
 More themes are planned to be supported in the future.

+**Difference from the main project**

+The key difference is that this fork allows to build a cover letter in addition to a CV.
+The contribution does not fit original project strategy to stay focused on just one thing, which is totally appreciated.
+Plus, functionality is integrated in a very utilitarian way, where the separation is done at the presentation layer, which is conceptually not very clear, because CV and cover letter are different things.

 **What does it do?**

 - It parses a YAML (or JSON) file that looks like this: